GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 ## Introduction

 In the previous article, we talked about how to use TestContainers with Spring Boot 3.1 to simplify [Integration Testing (I&T)](https://en.wikipedia.org/wiki/Integration_testing).
-Going a little bit in depth, we can use _TestContainers_ with _DockerCompose_ to simplify the testing of more complex scenarios.
+Going a little bit in-depth, we can use _TestContainers_ with _Docker Compose_ to simplify the testing of more complex scenarios.
 In this case we want to test a Spring Boot application that uses a _PostgreSQL_ database initialized with a _Liquibase_ changelog.